 - Following the software update, systems boosting 5G-NR NSA and SA signals will need to be manually configured.
 The system configurations are not available yet.
 They will be rolled out in the coming months as network operators enable 5G signals in various markets.
 Cel-Fi is working with the network operators to update the available configurations as quickly as possible.

 As scheduled and detailed above, Nextivity is rolling out 5G software updates in Q1, 2021.
 Cel-Fi is the only relay system capable of relaying 5G-DSS at 100 dB of gain (both MBSFN and non-MBSFN modes supported).
-If you have any questions, please do not hesitate to contact us.

 Share this post